Considerations in human influence.

 Step 6: Contribution

-A sense of service and focus on giving to and supporting others.
+A sense of service and focus on giving support to others.

 Part 2: Biases